Netflix/vmaf/README.md

 ##Testing

-The package has thus far been tested in Ubuntu 14.04 LTS.
+The package has thus far been tested on Ubuntu 14.04 LTS and Mac OS X 10.10.5.

 After installation, run: